Luxury housing dominates in Atlanta, the most unequal US city

 It’s that dominance that matters.
 Nearly all of the new apartments built in the city in the last couple of years have been in luxury buildings.

 That means the share of overall housing that’s available for middle-to-low income people is shrinking.
-Georgia Tech professor Dan Immergluck was recently quoted as saying: “There’s essentially no new low-income housing development.
+Georgia Tech professor Dan Immergluck was recently quoted by WABE as saying: “There’s essentially no new low-income housing development.
 There’s also very little for moderate income folks, and so there’s this mismatch.”

 The desire for homes in the city near transit and bike lanes and parks is not being met in a way that accommodates the full range of income groups.
 The new examples of good urbanism in Atlanta — homes in compact forms near MARTA stations and with decent pedestrian infrastructure — are largely exclusive to the wealthier residents.